anisha1311/Sage-Business/README.md

 After all setup run project using command  `npm run start:dev`

-if you want to run the project in development mode with the help of nodemon then run the project `npm run start:mon` and then you see the qb-service running on which port.
+if you want to run the project in development mode with the help of nodemon then run the project `npm run start:mon` and then you see the myob-service running on which port.

 if you want to run the project in Production mode then run the project with following command `npm start`